Mjz86/c_colon/mcc.md

-- morally virtual: a subobject x is a morally virtual base of y if x is either a virtual base of y, or the direct or indirect base of a virtual base of y.
+- morally virtual: a sub-object x is a morally virtual base of y if x is either a virtual base of y, or the direct or indirect base of a virtual base of y.